Launch Profiles¶

 Why Launch Profiles Exist¶

 A specialist or a recipe answers the question what is this agent? — its role prompt, its tool, its skills, its setup, its default credentials.
-But the same specialist usually needs the same recurring launch context: the managed-agent name, the working directory, the credential override for this lane, the mailbox binding, the gateway posture, durable env records, an optional prompt overlay, and sometimes a reusable managed-memory memo seed.
+But the same specialist usually needs the same recurring launch context: the managed-agent name, the working directory, the credential override for this lane, the mailbox binding, the gateway posture, durable env records, an optional prompt overlay, optional gateway mail-notifier appendix guidance, and sometimes a reusable managed-memory memo seed.

 Without a stored launch profile, an operator has to remember and re-type that launch context every time.
 With one, the launch context becomes a named, persisted, project-local object that both houmao-mgr and the system-skill-driven agent surfaces can reference by name.